I am going to show you how to hire a virtual assistant along with the 6 tasks you must outsource to grow your business rapidly.

 So what next?

-As “getting the right people on the bus” is of paramount importance to the success of any business.
+As “getting the right people on the bus” is paramount to the success of any business.

 Thus, it is best that you as the business owner, has the final say on each hire you bring into your business, though that does NOT mean you have to perform the following tasks that consist of a robust recruitment process: